pr0ton11/ini212-astrodynamic/docs/style_guide.md

 # Style guide

-Writing style should be CamelCase like java default Interfaces are named like a normal class without linting.
+Writing style should be CamelCase like java default.

+Interfaces are named like a normal class without linting.

 example: Loggable for a logging interface instead of ILoggable

 # Comment Template